cjsewall9/my-website/content/publication/rauktis-2021/index.md

 publishDate: '2021-05-07T16:41:47.507693Z'
 publication_types:
 - '2'
-abstract: 'While there is a substantive body of research on benefits conveyed via the human?animal bond (HAB), less is understood about disruptions to HAB and how to potentially prevent such.
+abstract: While there is a substantive body of research on benefits conveyed via the human animal bond (HAB), less is understood about disruptions to HAB and how to potentially prevent such.
 The construct of commitment can elucidate such scenarios and may also help inform related interventions; however, there are few empirical measures of commitment to a companion animal, and none specific to low-income owners.